squinkylabs/SquinkyVCV/docs/filter.md

 Play a sin wave into the filter and watch the output on a spectrum analyzer.
 This may help reveal what the different distortion controls do.
 Similarly, if you run white noise into a the spectrum analyzer will show you the frequency response.
 Use this to learn more what Type, Caps, Q, and Fc do.

 Run an ADSR envelope into the slope control, and invert is with the attenuverter.
 Like modulating the Fc, modulating the slope can make the notes have a bright attack and then mellow out.
 But is sounds quite different, and is much less common (since so few filters have a slope control).

+For crazy, semi-chaotic sounds, use the Asym Fold voicing.

 ## More details on Stairway